 Looking for some more Greek recipes to try, then check these out;

-Finally, if you do try this easy Greek pastitsio recipe then don’t forget to leave a comment/rating below.
-I love hearing from readers and respond to everyone just as soon as I can.
-Want more Larder Love, then follow me on Instagram, Pinterest and Facebook and sign up for my free newsletter too.
+Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
+Want more Larder Love?
+Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

 Easy Greek pastitsio recipe

-- Meat and sauce mixture:
+Meat and tomato sauce

 - 1 onion finely chopped